Download the Enterprise Information Technology Acquisition Policy

 The following entities must adhere to this Policy (Applicable Entities):

 - Executive Department Agencies; and

-- Non-Executive Department Entities when such entities are using Commonwealth Information Technology Capital Funds administered by ITD to acquire the Information Technology commodities and/or services.
+- Non-Executive Department Entities when such entities are using Commonwealth Information Technology Capital Funds administered by EOTSS to acquire the Information Technology commodities and/or services.

 Other Commonwealth entities are encouraged to adopt, at a minimum, policies and requirements in accordance with this Policy or more stringent policies that address the entity’s specific business-related directives, laws, and regulations.

 This Policy encompasses IT Acquisitions, including but not limited to those pertaining to new products and Major Upgrades.
 In addition to following all procurement laws, rules, and requirements including but not limited to those under 801 CMR 21.00 and the Procurement Information Center, the following are additional requirements for all IT Acquisitions:

 - Applicable Entities must utilize available Enterprise and Secretariat solution, services or component offerings prior to pursuing the purchase of a new solution, service or component, if such solutions, services or components meet EOTSS' accessibility requirements.

 - Applicable Entities must solicit responses under existing statewide contracts if an appropriate statewide contract has been established.

 - Applicable Entities must ensure that all IT Acquisitions purchased through existing statewide contracts or independent competitive procurements are purchased in alignment with and support of all applicable enterprise goals and enterprise purchasing targets.
 This includes but is not limited to compliance with Executive Orders such as 504 for Security and Confidentiality of Personal Information; 515 for Environmental Purchasing; and 532 for Enhanced Efficiency of IT Systems.